 People type “I want to start CrossFit” into Google.
 Why not answer their concerns and guide them into becoming a CrossFitter.
 Obviously, you’ll be helping more than just people nearby, but again, this will only help strengthen your status as an authority.
 And you can use this content for other purposes.
 Send the entire post or a link to the post in your email sequences or welcoming messages.
 Direct people to it from your Facebook page.
 If someone contacts your gym and is asking about starting, you’ve got the perfect answer for them.
 Create a YouTube video explainer.
 The list is endless.

-Email your clients and increase your email list of potential clients.
+Email your current clients and work on increasing your email list.
 Despite tales of the demise of this oldest of digital marketing channels, email marketing is alive and well.
 And moreover, it’s still an effective channel for generating leads, communicating with current customers, and nurturing warm leads.

 Here’s what you can include on an email newsletter:

 - The improvements you’ve implemented in the gym

 - What you’ve noticed about the overall training habits and where the group needs to improve